tommyau/itdseek/README.md

 ```bash
 ./itdsim.pl | ./itdsim2fastq.pl
 ```
-This generates the evaluation dataset described in the manuscript in the current directory, specifically 40401 pairs of FASTQ files (2x275bp at 2000X depth and ITD VAF 50%) representing 201 startings positions and 201 ITD lengths for the amplicon "FLT3.ITD.line.29.chr13.28607916.28608351_tile_2" in [Illumina TruSight Myeloid Panel](https://support.illumina.com/downloads/trusight-dna-amplicon-product-files.html)
+This generates the evaluation dataset described in the manuscript in the current directory, specifically 40401 pairs of FASTQ files (2x275bp at 2000X depth and ITD VAF 50%) representing 201 startings positions and 201 ITD lengths for the amplicon "FLT3.ITD.line.29.chr13.28607916.28608351_tile_2" in [Illumina TruSight Myeloid Panel](https://support.illumina.com/downloads/trusight-dna-amplicon-product-files.html).
+Please refer to the comments in the source code of [itdsim.pl](https://github.com/tommyau/itdseek/blob/master/itdsim.pl) and [itdsim2fastq.pl](https://github.com/tommyau/itdseek/blob/master/itdsim2fastq.pl) for viewing/modifying simulation parameters.

 Citation